ryanjob42/polyhedral_notes/Integer Set Library (ISL)/Adding ISL JNI Bindings.md

 Continuing the example from before, when I added the `isl_mat_concat` function, the file `ISL_ISLMatrix_native.c` was updated to include a version of the function.

+Note: if you added some custom functions to a module, you'll likely also need to keep changes to the file `ISL_UserModules.c`.

 After making all the changes, the two `native` folders need to be swapped.
 The commands below will do this in the same manner as the `src-gen` folders.